cfculhane/coronaSEIR/README.md

 An SEIR model of the COVID-19 pandemic.
 Heavily based off a fork of [coronafighters work here](https://github.com/coronafighter/coronaSEIR)

 ## Disclaimer
 This is not a scientific or medical tool.
 Use at your own risk.
-BETA!
-There might be serious bugs.

 ## Features
 * SEIR epidemic model